 If you did not cause your car accident, you deserve maximum compensation in your injury case.
 In this video, I will provide you with four tips that can help you potentially get the most amount of money possible in your claim for injuries following your car accident.
 To illustrate how these tips can help, let me tell you the story of my past client, Amber.

 Amber had pretty significant neck problems pre-existing her car accident.
-She had been treating for these neck problems prior to the accident.
+She had been treated for these neck problems prior to the accident.
 Amber’s car accident aggravated her problems.
 Instead of seeking medical treatment right away, however, she did not seek medical attention for her neck until weeks after the accident.
 Her first time seeing any medical provider after the accident was just at her next scheduled appointment with her doctor, who was already treating her for her neck problems prior to the accident.

 When Amber called me, she explained that the insurance company had not yet offered her a penny on her case.
-After Amber hired me, my staff and I immediately requested and gathered her medical records and bills for all her medical treatment following the accident, including the surgery records.
+After Amber hired me, my staff and I immediately requested and gathered her medical records and bills for all her medical treatments following the accident, including the surgery records.
 I then sent a written demand to the insurance adjuster demanding they pay out their insurance policy limits.

 Tip 1: Send a Written Demand for the Policy Limits